neomatrix369/awesome-ai-ml-dl/examples/better-nlp/README.md

 The idea is to keep the API language as high-level as possible, so its easier to use it easily and stays human-readable.

-Libraries covered:
+Libraries / frameworks covered:

+- SpaCy
-- SpaCey
+- Textacy
-- Texacy
+- Rasa NLU

 ## Requirements